 Shopping in Downtown Davis

 When you come to Davis, you’ll find everything from antiques and apparel to sports shops and thrift stores.
 If you like to read, take in The Avid Reader book store or the huge selection of newspapers and magazines at Newsbeat.
 If your passion is playing music, then for sure don’t miss Watermelon Music.
-And if you like all things natural, be sure to stop in Natural Food Works.
-Check out blog post about women’s clothing boutiques.
+And if you like all things natural, be sure to stop in Farmer’s Kitchen Café.
+Check out our blog post about women’s clothing boutiques.

 The Davis Downtown business association has a robust website and a handy mobile app you can use for all your shopping needs.
 For more information and a list of downtown Davis retailers, click here.